use cases of blockchain in different industries globally

 Why Choose Acropolium?

-Here’s one of our signature blockchain implementations in the oil and gas sector:
+One of our classic blockchain rollouts in the oil and gas space is as follows:

 Blockchain‑Enabled Supply Chain Management for Oil & Gas

-Our oil and gas partner approached Acropolium seeking a transformative supply chain platform.
+Our oil and gas partner approached Acropolium with the need to develop a supply chain platform which was expected to be truly transformative in its kind.
 Their objectives were to:

-• Enforce automated, tamper‑proof business rules without costly intermediaries.
+• Automated, tamper‑proof business rules with no costly intermediaries.

-• Detect bottlenecks and authenticate every product batch to combat fraud.
+• Identify where bottlenecks occur and verify quality with every batch of products to fight fraud.

 Solution

-• Business rules (e.g., release approvals, quality checks) were encoded into contracts that self‑execute when predefined milestones are reached.
+• Business rules (release approvals, quality checks) were encoded into contracts that self-execute upon meeting a pre-defined milestone.

-• Sensors at wellheads, pipelines, and storage terminals stream real‑time data (pressure, temperature, GPS) directly onto the blockchain, ensuring provenance and condition reporting.
+• Wellheads, pipelines and storage terminals which have sensors streaming real time data (pressure, temperature, GPS) onto the blockchain providing provenance and condition reporting.

 Results